-Note: Some browser screenshot images have been modified
+Note: Some screenshots have been rearranged

-Some of the screenshot images in this section have been modified from original screenshots to suit this document's page format.
+Some of the screenshot images in this section have been rearranged to fit this document's page size.
 However, all relevant details in the images have been preserved.

 Connect to cOS Core By Browsing to https://192.168.1.1